brentschroeter/snap-math/README.md

 # Snap Math
 Extension of Snap.svg for easy construction of simple graphs.
 Provides constructors for axes, points, and connectors.
-All objects are based on Snap.svg elements and support all Snap.svg features including dragging, animation, and attribute modification.
+All objects are based on Snap.svg elements and support Snap.svg features, including dragging, animation, and setting of attributes.

 ## Example: